LeToNode/Play2.0-CN-doc/scalaGuide/ScalaTemplates.md

 </ul>
 ```

-But as you probably know, here the `for` comprehension is just syntaxic sugar for a classic map:
+But as you probably know, here the `for` comprehension is just syntactic sugar for a classic map:

 ```html
 <ul>